Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-Under the Accounting and Financial Reporting Ordinance of 2021, the Accounting and Financial Reporting Council (AFRC) is responsible for overseeing the setting of ethical standards and related requirements.
-Under AFRC oversight, the Hong Kong Institute of Certified Public Accountants (HKICPA) continues to set ethical requirements.
+Under the Accounting and Financial Reporting Council Ordinance (Cap.
+588), the Accounting and Financial Reporting Council (AFRC) is responsible for overseeing the setting of ethical standards and related requirements in Hong Kong Special Administrative Region (S.A.R.).
+Under the oversight of the AFRC, the Hong Kong Institute of Certified Public Accountants (HKICPA) continues to set ethical requirements for professional accountants.

 Current Status: Sustain